carlhuda/janus/README.md

 This is a distribution of plug-ins and mappings for Vim, Gvim and MacVim.
-It is forked from https://github.com/carlhuda/janus however I am also adding few plugins and modified .vimrc.after file so that other can use it directly
+It is forked from https://github.com/carlhuda/janus however I am also adding few plugins and modified .vimrc.after file so that other can use it directly.
+In case you face any issue please let me know.

 It is designed to provide minimal working environment using the most popular plug-ins and the most common mappings.